 These are vitamins and minerals that support a healthy brain, metabolism, immunity, and function.
 In layman’s terms nootropics that are considered essential nutrients are basically your vitamins and minerals.
 You may get them in your daily diet, but some people also need to add supplements to their diet to reach the needed daily allowance.
 Here is a complete list of nootropic essential nutrients:4

-In the brain, iron is crucial for regulation of sensory perception, behavior, mood, and attention span.
+In the brain, iron is crucial for the regulation of sensory perception, behavior, mood, and attention span.
 It is important in the brain’s oxidative metabolism, a process that converts sugar into energy.
 It also supports neurotransmitter synthesis as well as myelin synthesis.
 Myelin is a fatty casing around brain cells that provides protection.

 A recent breakthrough research showed that vitamin K dependent proteins rely on this vitamin to fully function in the brain.
 This vitamin is needed in the creation of sphingolipids that provides protection against oxidative stress and inflammation.